codeBodger/Quiz-3.0/README.md

     -   [ ] No idea at this point...
 -   SetError doesn't have linebreaks
     -   [ ] Not much of an idea on this one either.
 Maybe `<br>` or just comma separated
+-   Terms with the same name cause issues
+    -   [ ] Change how I'm checking if the input was correct